Pages

 Dating

-I am giggling as I write this... besides almost falling off of a mountain (Senior classes who are reading this... you know what I am talking about *smiles*)...
+I am giggling as I write this... besides almost falling off of a mountain (some of you know what I am talking about *smiles*)...
 I would say there is nothing happening in this department right now.
 Haha.
 I am giggling because I would say this is one of my most asked questions.
-For personal reasons I have always kept my dating life private on this blog (out of respect to the men and out of respect for just the need for a personal boundary line) but right now... no, I am not secretly hiding any secret story.
+For personal reasons I have always kept my dating life private on this blog (out of respect to the men and out of respect for just the need for a personal boundary line) but right now... no, I am not secretly hiding any story.
 Yes, I have been asked this numerous times. *haha*

 COVID does complicate dating (this could be an entire post in itself) but it is difficult and it is just hard right now for this season of life.
 As y'all know (because I have discussed this on the blog) I do long to be married and would love to dating right now.... so I appreciate your continued prayers for this area of my life.
 Y'all are the best.

 Thank you so much for reading today...
 I am so grateful for your prayers, for your love, and for your support in this time of transition and change.
-It is hard to believe that it has been 6 months since the last update and I plan to start doing this as a monthly update and I look forward to sharing next month the adventures of Month 9 that God has in store.
+I plan to start doing this as a monthly update and I look forward to sharing next month the adventures of Month 8 that God has in store.

 read the post